-Merriam-Webster Trolls Donald Trump After He Shares Tweet Saying The ‘Calvary’ Is Coming
+Merriam-Webster Trolls Donald Trump After He Shares Tweet Saying The 'Calvary' Is Coming

-Merriam-Webster gave a real-time vocabulary lesson to Donald Trump, trolling the president after he shared a tweet that incorrectly claimed that the “calvary” was coming.
+Merriam-Webster gave a real-time vocabulary lesson to Donald Trump, trolling the president after he shared a tweet that incorrectly claimed the "calvary" was coming.

-Trump took to Twitter to share a December 21 tweet from a supporter promoting a planned demonstration in the nation’s capital on January 6, the day Congress is set to tally the Electoral College results and seal Joe Biden’s win.
+Trump took to Twitter to share a December 21 tweet from a supporter promoting a planned demonstration in the nation's capital on January 6, the day Congress will tally the Electoral College results and seal Joe Biden's win.

-“The calvary is coming, Mr. President!
-JANUARY 6th,” read the tweet.
+"The calvary is coming, Mr. President!
+JANUARY 6th," the tweet read.

 As Merriam-Webster pointed out, the word choice was the wrong one.
 The dictionary-maker tweeted an article that pointed out the difference between the word cavalry, which refers to an army component mounted on horseback, and calvary, which is the experience of intense suffering.